ldesgoui/ldesgoui.github.io/resume.md

 2015 - 2016 (6 months)
 :   *Computer Programming Tutor* [42 - Paris](https://42.fr)

-    Assisted students from different schools to self-teach basics of imperative programming with Ruby in order to realize a small program at the end of two weeks.
+    Assisted external students with no prior experience to self-teach imperative programming and program structure with Ruby in order to realize a simple program that would trade fictitious stocks.
-    3 classes: students (20-24) in Commerce, in Graphic Design, and girls (14-15) from a nearby school.

 2014 (2 months)
 :   *Intern Web Developer* [dotConferences](https://www.dotconferences.com/)

+    Picked up maintenance of a job board in Python Django deployed to Heroku and tested in Docker in order to fix various issues reported by the commerce team.
+    Built a generator of static website content using Python.
+The site provided news articles for dotConference users.

 # Education